On Dec. 12, 2022 Tyoma took his first steps!

 Today I’ve accepted a job developing Artificial Intelligence for Apple.
-Apple’s previously publicly disclosed description of my job follows:
+Apple’s previously publicly disclosed description of the position follows:

 I am honored to have guest lectured for Brian Kane‘s Artificial Intelligence (AI) Design class at the Rhode Island School of Design (RISD) on September 15th, 2016.
 My talk is titled “The Storytelling Machine”, which is a play on Marvin Minsky’s “The Emotion Machine” 6-layered cognitive architectural theory of mind.